isomerpages/moe-deyisec/_others/Straits Times School Pocket Money Fund.md

 title: Straits Times School Pocket Money Fund
 permalink: /others/straits-times-school-pocket-money-fund/
 description: ""
+variant: markdown
 ---
-Straits Times School Pocket Money Fund
-The application period for The Straits Times School Pocket Money Fund (STSPMF) is now open for students who will be continuing their studies in Deyi Secondary School in 2024.
-Students who are successful in their applications will receive the monthly school pocket money of $100 through the school from January 2024 onwards.
+Straits Times School Pocket Money Fund The application period for The Straits Times School Pocket Money Fund (STSPMF) is now open for Sec 1 students in Deyi Secondary School.
+Students who are successful in their applications will receive the monthly school pocket money of $100 through the school from June 2024 onwards.
 Students have to meet the following criteria:

 * a.
 Student is a Singapore Citizen (SC) or Singapore Permanent Resident (SPR); and
 * b.
 Family is living in a 4-room HDB flat or smaller; and